css4j/echosvg/MIGRATING_FROM_BATIK.md

 12) The line-height property now has a global default of 1.1, instead of the mixture of 1.1 and 1 that Batik uses.

+13) The `css.engine.value.css2` package was renamed to `css.engine.value.css`,
+   given that CSS as a whole isn't versioned anymore.